lhbflora/Bike_Project/README.md

 ![tripduration](https://user-images.githubusercontent.com/25804842/28996304-2d07911a-7a30-11e7-891a-d69b8e42419c.jpg)
 Here the red dashed line separating the free rides (left) from the rides which incur a usage fee (right).
 * It seems that short-term users are much more sensitive to the system rules: only a small tail of the trip distribution lies beyond 30 minutes.
-* on the other hand, with the commute habit, annual Subscribers seems not care about the extra fee.
+* On the other hand, with the commute habit, annual Subscribers seems not care about the extra fee.
 I guess that may results from the lower extra cost(\$2.50 per 15mins) than day pass users(\$4 per 15mins)
 ![hotstation](https://user-images.githubusercontent.com/25804842/28555066-ed42c10c-712f-11e7-9b26-72c04826fbdb.png)

 ![trip_numbers](https://user-images.githubusercontent.com/25804842/28555076-fac818b8-712f-11e7-8186-e3a1f16d94c0.png)